Norway

 Norway’s coastline has historically shaped travel, trade and everyday life across the country.
 These guides cover expedition cruising, coastal voyages and practical preparation for travelling along the Norwegian coast.

 Packing for a Norwegian coastal cruise is less about formalwear and more about adapting to shifting weather.
-This guide covers what to wear on deck, ashore, and onboard, whether you're sailing with Hurtigruten or HX.
+This guide covers what to wear on deck, ashore and onboard.

 Hurtigruten and Hurtigruten Expeditions (HX) offer very different ways to experience Norway’s coast in winter.
 This guide explains the key differences so you can choose the right journey.